andy-netgenius/panssh/README.md

-# 🖥️ panssh – Pantheon Interactive SSH Session Emulator
+# 🖥️ PanSSH – Pantheon Interactive SSH Session Emulator

-`panssh` emulates an interactive SSH connection to a Pantheon site's application environment using only their available (limited) SSH service.
+PanSSH emulates an interactive SSH connection to a Pantheon site's application environment using only their available (limited) SSH service.
 It provides command history, local editing of remote files and an emulated current working directory.

 You can do almost everything that you could if a standard SSH login were available, and it looks and feels near identical.

 ### Recent changes
+* 1.2.1: Added `.lando.panssh.yml`, which provides easy setup of PanSSH in a [Lando](https://lando.dev/) project.
-* Tab-completion is now included, on supporting systems:
+* 1.2.0: Tab-completion is now included, on supporting systems:
   * Local site and environment names.
   * Remote directory and file names.